brewster1134/turple/README.md

 ### CLI

 Turple requires a path to a template, and an optional destination.
-If no destination is passed, it will put everything in a `turple` folder from your current working directory.
+If no destination is passed, it will put everything in a `turple` folder in your current working directory.

 ```sh
 turple --template /path/to/template --destination my_new_project_name